cloudfoundry/cloud_controller_ng/README.md

 # cloud_controller_ng

 This repository contains the code for the Cloud Controller.
 The NG signifies that this is a "next generation" component and this is not backward-compatible with the original cloud_controller.
-This version adds significant new functionality including the additional manditory constructs of the "organization" and "space" hierarchy that all users, applications and services must use.
+This version adds significant new functionality including the additional mandatory "organization" and "space" hierarchy that all users, applications and services must use.

 ## Components

 ### Cloud Controller

-The Cloud Controller itself is written in Ruby and provides the public API endpoint for Cloud Foundry that reads and writes in the system.
+The Cloud Controller itself is written in Ruby and provides REST API endpoints for clients to access the system.
 The Cloud Controller maintains a database with tables for orgs, spaces, apps, services, service instances, user roles, and more.

 ### Database (CC_DB)

-The Cloud Controller database has been tested with Postgres or MySQL.
+The Cloud Controller database has been tested with Postgres.

 ### Blob Store